Annual Policy Notification 2022-23 in accordance with Federal Drug-Free Schools and Communities Act Regulations [EDGAR Part 86]

 Examples of individuals who generally meet the criteria for being campus security authorities include:

-- Dean of students for student housing and resident life
+- Dean of students for student housing and residence life

 - Director of athletics, all athletic coaches (including part-time employees)